jmuthondu/ETL-Project/README.md

 The Gross Domestic Product measures the value of economic activity within a country.
 Strictly defined,GDP is the sum of the market values, oor prices, of all final goods and services produced in an economy during a period of time.

+In this project we tried to make a Dataset